 Sherando Lake Recreation Area's Family Campground provides an ideal camping destination.
 It is situated in the Blue Ridge Mountains and is known locally as the jewel of the Blue Ridge Mountains, where visitors enjoy hiking, picnicking in the shade, fishing in the lakes, or swimming and relaxing on the sandy beach.

-The campground is divided into three loops: Meadow Loop (Loop C) has campsites with electric hookups which are suitable for larger camping units and RV's; White Oak Loop (Loop A) has non-electric campsites, suitable for tents and camping units less than 20 feet in length; River Bend Loop (Loop B) and the upper part of White Oak (Loop A) have first-come, first-serve sites not available for reservation.
+The campground is divided into three loops: Meadow Loop (Loop C) and River Bend Loop (Loop B) have campsites with electric hookups which are suitable for larger camping units and RV's; White Oak Loop (Loop A) has non-electric campsites, suitable for tents and camping units less than 20 feet in length; the upper part of White Oak (Loop A) have first-come, first-serve sites not available for reservation.

 Camping units in White Oak Loop (Loop A) are restricted to less than 20 feet in length due to the access road hill and turn.